mmyers/for-the-glory-engineering/_posts/2024-02-02-for-the-glory-architecture.md

         }
     }

-*(not at all the actual code - I wrote this from memory and haven't looked at the real code in months - but you can see the idea.
-There is also internal logic that routes CMissionaryEvents to the correct country at the correct time, logic that cancels missionaries if the province changes hands or if the country changes religions, a check for possibly changing cultures, popup messages for the player, yada yada yada)*
+*(not the actual code - I wrote this from memory and haven't looked at the real code in months - but you can see the idea.
+There is also internal logic that routes events to the correct country at the correct time, logic that cancels missionaries if the province changes hands or if the country changes religions, a check for possibly changing cultures, popup messages for the player, yada yada yada)*

 I removed the `success` field from the event and changed the handler logic to: